fiskaly/coding-challenges/typescript-crm-challenge/README.md

 When you see this, you have successfully passed the first interview at fiskaly.
 Now comes the time to prove yourselves.
-We have the following challenge prepared for you, containing elements from frontend development, backend development as well as database handling (don't worry, it's just a query ;) ).
+We have the following challenge prepared for you, containing elements from frontend development, backend development as well as database handling.
 Now let's jump right into it!

 ### Prerequisites:
 - docker